 What you should bring to your English Classes

 All materials are included in the tuition fee and students will be provided with paper.
 Students should bring:

 Students will definitely benefit from having a smartphone for some activities or, even better, a tablet (iPad or equivalent).
 The College has fast, reliable WiFi in all rooms.

-Young Learners can stay in Bishop's hotel if accompanying their parents.
+Young Learners can stay in Melton Guest House if accompanying their parents.

 If staying in accommodation arranged privately, please let us know the address and contact information and, if not staying with parents, the name of the person looking after the student during their stay.